-$^{\rm 53}$ BoS.
-2019.
-Lesotho Multiple Indicator Cluster Survey (MICS) 2018 population, and 48percent use safely managed sanitation services.
-The annual population growth rate was estimated at 0.8percent and the population density is 71.68/km with the lowest being in the highlands.
+According to the World Bank (2021), the country has an estimated population of 2.159 million people.
+Life expectancy was reported to be 55 years in 2020, electricity is accessed by 47.4percent of the population, and 48percent use safely managed sanitation services.
+The annual population growth rate was estimated at 0.8 percent and the population density is 71.68/km2 with the lowest being in the highlands.
 Majority (71percent) of the population live in rural areas as compared to 29percent who live in the urban areas.
-Thirty-two percent are aged 0-14 years, 29percent are aged 10-24 years, 63percent are aged 15-64 years, and 5percent are aged 65 years and older.
-The country has generally had a very low influx of refugees as the Index for Displaced Persons (IDP) was 4.3 in 2021.
+Thirty-two percent are aged 0-14 years, 29percent are aged 10-24 years, 63percent are aged 15-64 years, and 5percent are aged 65 years and older56.
+The country has generally had a very low influx of refugees as the Index for Displaced Persons (IDP) was 4.3 in 202157.